William J. Steinbach, MD

 Children's Hospital of Philadelphia, Philadelphia, PA

 Craig Boge is a Clinical Research Associate for the International Pediatric Fungal Network.
-He is located within the Pediatric Infectious Diseases Epidemiology and Antimicrobial Stewardship research group of the Center for Pediatric Clinical Effectiveness at the Children's Hospital of Philadelphia.
-In addition to working with the IPFN, he has also contributed towards studies of viral and bacterial infections in immunocompromised pediatric populations with Brian T. Fisher, DO, MSCE, MPH.
-Craig received his MPH in Epidemiology for the University of Washington.
-Prior to joining the IPFN, Craig worked at the Texas Department of State Health Services for five years in HIV surveillance, including the last three years coordinating the HIV Incidence Surveillance project in the state.
+He is located within the Pediatric Infectious Diseases Epidemiology and Antimicrobial Stewardship research group of Clinical Futures at the Children's Hospital of Philadelphia.
+In addition to working with the IPFN, he has also contributed towards studies of viral and bacterial infections in immunocompromised pediatric populations with Dr. Fisher.
+Craig received his MPH in Epidemiology from the University of Washington.
+Prior to joining the IPFN, Craig worked at the Texas Department of State Health Services in HIV surveillance, including coordinating the HIV Incidence Surveillance project in the state.